MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-SharingPolicy.md

 ```

 ### -Domains
 The Domains parameter specifies domains to which this policy applies and the sharing policy action.
-Values for this parameter use the format \<Domain\>: \<SharingPolicyAction\>.
+Values for this parameter use the format `Domain:SharingPolicyAction`.

-The following sharing policy action values can be used:
+The following SharingPolicyAction values can be used:

 - CalendarSharingFreeBusySimple: Share free/busy hours only.
 - CalendarSharingFreeBusyDetail: Share free/busy hours, subject, and location.